Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | Fish | 4633 | 2789 |
 | Luxury | 3032 | 1870 |
 | Shellfish | 6204 | 3792 |

+#### Analysis of Product Category Views and Cart Adds

+1. **Insights**:

+   - Popular Categories: Shellfish has the highest number of views and cart additions, followed by Fish and Luxury categories.
+   - Engagement Discrepancy: Despite Fish having fewer views compared to Shellfish, it has a relatively higher cart addition rate, indicating stronger user intent or interest in purchasing Fish products.
+   - Conversion Opportunities: Analyzing user behavior within each category can help identify opportunities to optimize product pages, pricing strategies, or promotional efforts to drive conversions.

 ### 9. What are the top 3 products by purchases?